 Structure collaboration, design better decisions

-A conversation toolkit that helps architects, students and teams structure discussions, uncover hidden insights and turn ideas into action.
+A meeting toolkit for teams — to structure discussions, surface hidden insights and turn ideas into decisions.

 Structure thinking.
 Enable co-creation.